-Matthew Dear delivered what I can confidently say was one the LOUDEST support slots I have ever heard at the Academy, and his rumbling minimal techno bass heavy set was well received by the crowd.
+Matthew Dear delivered what I can confidently say was one the LOUDEST support slots I have ever heard at the Academy, and his rumbling minimal techno bass-heavy set was well received by the crowd.
 It was the first time I have seen him perform and the highest compliment I can pay him is that he reminded me of James Blake.
 Dears set featured many tracks from his recently released ‘Bunny’ album and I for one was impressed with his set.

-Next up were headliners MGMT fronted by their founder members Andrew Wyngarden and Ben Goldwasser as well as Will Berman on drums, Simon O’Connor on bass and James Richardson on guitar and keyboards.
+Next up were headliners MGMT fronted by their founder members Andrew Wyngarden and Ben Goldwasser as well as Will Berman on drums, Simon O’Connor on bass, and James Richardson on guitar and keyboards.
 Formed back in 2002 in Connecticut, they have been critically acclaimed for their output over the years and during this time they have also collaborated with diverse acts such as Kid Cudi and Beck.

-To be honest they seemed a little sombre with their opening tracks ‘The Youth’ and ‘When you die’ and barely acknowledged the crowd.
-However to be fair it didn’t take them too long to build up a rapport and there Indie pop/rock style was well received by the crowd.
+To be honest they seemed a little somber with their opening tracks ‘The Youth’ and ‘When you die’ and barely acknowledged the crowd.
+However, to be fair it didn’t take them too long to build up a rapport and there Indie pop/rock style was well received by the crowd.
 ‘Time to Pretend’ from their debut album ‘Oracular Spectacular’ with the insistent keyboard hook line seemed to light the blue touch paper and created the first singalong of the night.

-Bizarrely the front of the stage tonight was fronted by various large houseplants (absolutely no idea why) and an eye catching video backdrop which in created a rather surreal but interesting experience and actually worked in terms of supporting and enhancing their stage presence and performance.
+Bizarrely the front of the stage tonight was fronted by various large houseplants (absolutely no idea why) and an eye-catching video backdrop which in created a rather surreal but interesting experience and actually worked in terms of supporting and enhancing their stage presence and performance.